institut-de-genomique/NaS/README.md

 a classical polishing of the consensus, using an overlap-layout-consensus strategy, and repeats are resolved by a graph traversal algorithm.

+At the moment NaS should only be used on genomes smaller than 30 Mb, to avoid long running times.

 NaS is distributed open-source under CeCILL
 FREE SOFTWARE LICENSE.
 Check out http://www.cecill.info/ for more information about the contents of this license.